awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-quick-setup.md

 ![\[Accessing AWS Quick Setup\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/quick-setup-access.png)

 **Note**
 You can change Quick Setup configurations at any time\.
 Before you do, we recommend that you learn how to change configurations by using the Quick Setup Results page\.
-For more information, see [Working with Quick Setup Results](#quick-setup-results)\.
+For more information, see [Working with Quick Setup results](#quick-setup-results)\.

-## Permissions Roles<a name="quick-setup-instance-profile"></a>
+## Permissions roles<a name="quick-setup-instance-profile"></a>

 By default, Systems Manager doesn't have permission to communicate with or perform actions on your instances\.
 You must grant access by using an AWS Identity and Access Management \(IAM\) instance profile and an IAM service role \(or *assume* role\)\.
 An instance profile is a container that passes IAM role information to an Amazon EC2 instance at launch\.
 A service role enables Systems Manager to run commands on your instances\.
 For more information about instance profiles, see [Using Instance Profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) in the *IAM User Guide*\.
 For more information about service roles, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html)\.